-Using our Uber HW Camera score and the past seven years of Huawei mobile camera technical data, we can look back at how and when Huawei rose to the top to having today’s most impressive camera hardware on the market.
+Using our Camera HW score and the past seven years of Huawei mobile camera technical data, we can look back at how and when Huawei rose to the top to having today’s most impressive camera hardware on the market.

 We previously explained and illustrated why and when Samsung had overtaken Apple when it comes to mobile camera quality and will now add Huawei’s data to the mix.